 Our List of the Best Catskills Waterfall Hikes

-Exchange summit views for cascading rivers and streams when you explore Catskills waterfall hikes.
+Hiking waterfall trails allows you to exchange summit views for cascading rivers and streams.
 Surrounded by lush forests, these scenes of natural splendor will take your breath away, and inspire a closer connection with nature and the region.

 Whenever you are hiking near a waterfall, remember to use extreme caution.
 Spray can dampen nearby rocks and soil, creating slippery conditions.
 Never attempt to climb up the waterfalls themselves, as a fall could be life threatening.

 Regulations implemented in 2020 to combat overcrowding at Kaaterskill Falls will continue to be enforced during the 2022 season.
 Regulations include: